mozilla/sphinx-js/README.rst

   Use 'javascript' or 'typescript' depending on the language you use.
 The default is 'javascript'.

 ``js_source_path``
-  A list of directories to scan (non-recursively) for JS files, relative to Sphinx's conf.py file.
+  A list of directories to scan (non-recursively) for JS or TS source files, relative to Sphinx's conf.py file.
 Can be a string instead if there is only one.
 If there is more than one, ``root_for_relative_js_paths`` must be specified as well.
 Defaults to '../'.

 ``jsdoc_config_path``
-  A conf.py-relative path to a jsdoc or typedoc config file, which is useful if you want to specify your own jsdoc options, like recursion and custom filename matching.
+  A conf.py-relative path to a JSDoc config file, which is useful if you want to specify your own JSDoc options, like recursion and custom filename matching.
+If using TypeDoc, you can also point to a ``tsconfig.json`` file.

 ``root_for_relative_js_paths``
   Relative JS entity paths are resolved relative to this path.
 Defaults to ``js_source_path`` if it is only one item.

 ``jsdoc_cache``
-  Path to a file where jsdoc output will be cached.
-If omitted, jsdoc will be run every time Sphinx is.
-If you have a large number of source files, it may be beneficial to configure this value.
+  Path to a file where JSDoc output will be cached.
+If omitted, JSDoc will be run every time Sphinx is.
+If you have a large number of source files, it may help to configure this value.
 But be careful: the cache is not automatically flushed if your source code changes; you must delete it manually.

 Example
 =======